craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/what-im-for-principle-stacks.md

 The most common outcomes of political discussion seem to be:

 1. Feeling great about how strongly we agree and how crazy the “other side” is.
-2. Talking[^1](Yelling.) past one another, many times to the point of souring what should be meaningful relationships.
+2. Talking[^1] past one another, many times to the point of souring what should be meaningful relationships.

+[^1]: Yelling.

 I don’t have much interest in either of those.
 What I want is to get to the heart of what the person I’m talking to is *for* that informs their opinions on a surface issue.